Randsburg, California: Film and video

 The lost 1913 movie The Mystery of Yellow Aster Mine was filmed in Randsburg.

 South of Suez, starring George Brent and released in November 1940, was filmed in Randsburg.

 The video for Calvin Harris's platinum single, Feel So Close, was filmed in part in Randsburg.
 Dwight Yoakam's 1989 video for "Long White Cadillac" was also filmed in the town.

 Rand Mining District

 In Randsburg is California Historical Landmark number 938, the Rand Mining District signed October 12, 1958.
 The area was home to the Rand Mining District which included the Yellow Aster Mine and the Kelly Mine.
 The mines started the town of Randsburg in 1895 and later the town of Johannesburg, California and Atolia, California.
 The Rand Mine produced more silver than any mine in California.
 The mine closed in 1929 as it was no longer profitable.

-In January of 1898 Randsburg Railway opened.
+In January 1898 Randsburg Railway opened.
 It ran from Johannesburg to Kramer Junction, California with a stop at Atolia.

 Rand Mining District California Historical Landmark reads: